 Instructions

-- Add the spices and bay leaves.
+- Add the tomatoes, tomato sauce, water, and bay leaves.

 - Add tomatoes, tomato sauce, and water.